darknetj/android_ota_manager/README.md

 # Android OTA Server

-Golang web app that provides a simple HTTP server to deliver OTA updates.:w
+Golang web app that provides a simple HTTP server to deliver OTA updates.

 How to Run: